How to Plan for Thanksgiving (Part Two)

 - Go grocery shopping for last-minute items and flowers.

 - Arrange your flowers💐.
-I buy mums if I’m using flowers as they’re hardy and can be made up several days early.
-I just cut them all one length and pop them in a container.
-Cut them lower than you think so that everyone can see everyone else while seated.
+I buy mums if I’m using flowers, as they’re hardy and can be made up several days in advance.
+I just cut them all to the same length and put them in a container.
+Cut them lower than you think they should be, so everyone can see each other while seated.

 - Make any dishes that will be served chilled.
 Cover them with Saran Wrap and forget about them until Thursday.
 (I’ll make cranberry applesauce🍎🍊🍏now).
 Be sure to chill the canned cranberries now.
 As well as any white or sparkling wines.